-Mr. Strauss was appointed Vice President Cargo in April 2017, with oversight for all aspects of Air Canada's cargo business, including leading, directing, developing and implementing customercentric initiatives and solutions, and responsibility for commercial business and its profitability.
-Mr. Strauss has more than 31 years of cargo experience in both the airline and freight forwarding industries.
-Prior to joining the Company, Mr. Strauss held leadership roles in global sales and operations of Northwest Airlines, Delta Air Lines and in Hawaiian Airlines.
+Mr. Strauss was appointed Chief Executive Officer of Amerijet International, with oversight of all aspects of day-to-day cargo operations, including leading, directing, developing and implementing customer-centric initiatives and solutions.
+He has more than 31 years of cargo experience in both the airline and freight forwarding industries.
+Prior to joining the Company, Mr. Strauss held leadership roles in global sales and operations of Air Canada, Northwest Airlines, Delta Air Lines and in Hawaiian Airlines.
 He began his career with Emery Worldwide in 1987 (now UPS Supply Chain Logistics) where he held roles of increasing responsibility, starting as cargo handler and completing his tenure as Vice President of Transportation and Logistics.
 Mr. Strauss advances his understanding of the logistics industry via studies in management at The Ohio State University, Massachusetts Institute of Technology, and Cambridge Institute.